What Is A Biomarker?

 Locally advanced unresectable means that the cancer has spread within the stomach/GEJ in a way that cannot be removed by surgery

-Recurrent means the cancer keeps coming back
+Recurrent means the cancer has returned after previous therapy.

 Risks Of Testing